128-bit-guy/BlockFactory/README.md

 </p>

 # Running
-Currently to start singleplayer, you should start BlockFactory.Client project and enter "-" into command line
+To start client, you should start BlockFactory.Client project

-To start multiplayer you should start both BlockFactory.Client and BlockFactory.Server projects.
-Then you should enter port on which the server will run (leave line empty for default port).
-Also you should enter ip address and port into client command line, separated by ":" (enter only ip for default port, leave blank line to connect to server on the same PC).
+To start server, you should start BlockFactory.Server project, then write port on which the server will run in the command line (leave line empty for default port)